linode/docs/docs/guides/databases/sharding/sharded-database/index.md

 Database sharding is a horizontal scaling strategy, so it shares the advantages of this approach.
 However, it also offers several additional benefits, including the following:

-*   It improves performance and speeds up data retrieval.
+- It improves performance and speeds up data retrieval.
 Based on the sharding key, the database system immediately knows which shard contains the data.
 It can quickly route the query to the right server.
 Because each shard only contains a subset of the rows, it is easier for the database server to find the correct entry.
-*   Additional computing capacity can be added with no downtime.
+- Additional computing capacity can be added with no downtime.
 Sharding increases the data storage capacity and the total resources available to the database.
-*   It can be more cost efficient to run multiple servers than one mega-server.
+- It can be more cost efficient to run multiple servers than one mega-server.
-*   Sharding can simplify upgrades, allowing one server to be upgraded at a time.
+- Sharding can simplify upgrades, allowing one server to be upgraded at a time.
-*   A sharded approach is more resilient.
-If one of the servers is offline, the remaining shards remain accessible.
+- A sharded approach is more resilient.
+If one of the servers is offline, the remaining shards are still accessible.
 Sharding can be combined with high availability techniques for even higher reliability.
-*   Many modern database systems provide some tools to assist with sharding, although they do not completely automate the process.
+- Many modern database systems provide some tools to assist with sharding, although they do not completely automate the process.

 Unfortunately, sharding also has drawbacks.
 Some of the downsides include:

-*   Sharding greatly increases the complexity.
+- Sharding greatly increases the complexity of a software development project.
 Additional logic is required to shard the database and properly direct queries to the correct shard.
 This increases development time and cost.
 A more elaborate network mesh is often necessary, which leads to an increase in lab and infrastructure costs.
-*   Latency can be larger than with a standard database design.
+- Latency can be higher than with a standard database design.
-*   SQL join operations affecting multiple shards are more difficult to execute and take longer to complete.
+- [SQL join operations](/docs/guides/sql-joins/) affecting multiple shards are more difficult to execute and take longer to complete.
 Some operations might become too slow to be feasible.
 However, the right design can facilitate better performance on common queries.
-*   Sharding requires a lot of tuning and tweaking as the database grows.
+- Sharding requires a lot of tuning and tweaking as the database grows.
 This sometimes requires a reconsideration of the entire sharding strategy and database design.
 Uneven shard distribution can happen even with proper planning, causing the distribution to unexpectedly become lopsided.
-*    It is not always obvious how many shards and servers to use, or how to choose the sharding key.
+- It is not always obvious how many shards and servers to use, or how to choose the sharding key.
 Poor sharding keys can adversely affect performance or data distribution.
 This causes some shards to be overloaded while others are almost empty, leading to hotspots and inefficiencies.
-*   It is more challenging to change the database schema after sharding is implemented.
+- It is more challenging to change the database schema after sharding is implemented.
 It is also difficult to convert the database back to its pre-sharded state.
-*   Shard failures can cause cross-shard inconsistencies and other failures.
+- Shard failures can cause cross-shard inconsistencies and other failures.
-*   Backup and replication tasks are more difficult with a sharded database.
+- Backup and replication tasks are more difficult with a sharded database.
-*   Although most RDBMS applications provide some sharding support, the tools are often not robust or complete.
+- Although most RDBMS applications provide some sharding support, the tools are often not robust or complete.
 Most systems still do not fully support automatic sharding.

 ## Database Sharding Strategies: Common Architectures

-Any sharding implementation must first decide on a database sharding strategy.
+Any sharding implementation must first decide on a db sharding strategy.
 Database designers must consider how many shards to use and how to distribute the data to the various servers.
 They must decide what queries to optimize, and how to handle joins and bulk data retrieval.
 A system in which the data frequently changes requires a different architecture than one that mainly handles read requests.
 Replication, reliability and a maintenance strategy are also important considerations.

 The choice of a sharding architecture is a critical decision, because it affects many of the other considerations.
 Most sharded databases have one of the following four architectures:

-*   **Range Sharding**.
+- **Range Sharding**.
-*   **Hashed Sharding**.
+- **Hashed Sharding**.
-*   **Directory-based Sharding**.
+- **Directory-based Sharding**.
-*   **Geographic-Based Sharding**.
+- **Geographic-Based Sharding**.

 ### Range Sharding